-Vitamin E: sources, benefits and its deficiency diseases
+Vitamin E: sources, benefits & it's deficiency diseases

 Vitamin E is a collective name for a group of fat-soluble compounds with many antioxidant activities.
 These are present in a large number of foods like vegetable oils, cereals, wheat germ oil etc. and are even available in the form of dietary supplements.
 It’s chemical name is alpha-tocopherol.